The Journal of John Long III

 1927

-The Significance of John Long's Journal
+Significance of John Long's Journal

 Photos of the John Long Family

-Born September 15, 1872 - Died July 4, 1962, age 90
+Born September 15, 1872 - Died July 4, 1962, aged 90

-Buried in Antrim County, Ireland
+Buried in County Antrim, Ireland

-Revised December 5, 2011
+Revised December 21, 2022

 John Long was born on September 15, 1872 in Burntwood, Cloughjordan, County Tipperary, [Ireland], to Gilbert and Ann (Turner) Long.
 He died in 1962, at age 90.
-There were eight children born into his family: Eliza Jane-1868; Maria–1870; John-1872; William–1874; Anne Ellen 1876-77 (lived 9 months); Samuel–1879; Anne Ellen-1881; and Thomas-1883.
-John Long attended Newtown School.
+There were eight children born into his family: Eliza Jane 1868; Maria 1870; John 1872; William 1874; Anne Ellen 1876-77 (lived 9 months); Samuel 1879; Anne Ellen 1881; and Thomas 1883.
+John worked from the age of seven in the peat bog cutting turf in the summer, and attending Newtown School in the winter months.

 Under the ministry of John Govan, Director of Faith Mission, John Long "was convicted, and first publicly decided for Christ in Cloughjordan about the year 1890."
 In 1899, at a "Mission in Stoney Acre...my mother, William, Annie and Thomas were led into a saving knowledge of the truth as it is in Jesus; and began to pray and testify."

 When he was 23 yrs old, his father contracted pneumonia and passed away on June 18, 1895.
-His brother Sam died while in the Boxer Persecution in Singapore in January, 1902.
+His brother Sam died while in the Boxer Persecution in Singapore in January 1902.
 His sister Annie passed away in 1910.
 In 1916, his mother and brother Thomas died one day apart, and his sister Maria died later that year.

-He was appointed a Methodist Colporteur on September 3, 1895 and resigned in November, 1898.
-He ceased to be a Methodist in November, 1899.
-He began to be a member (not a pilgrim worker!)of the Faith Mission Prayer Union in 1898 and did not renew his membership after September, 1915.
+He was appointed a Methodist Colporteur on September 3, 1895, and resigned in November, 1898.
+He ceased to be a Methodist in November 1899.
+He began to be a member (not a pilgrim worker!) of the Faith Mission Prayer Union in 1898 and did not renew his membership after September 1915.
 On January 1, 1899, he started on "the new Lines of Faith in God.
 Faith Lines is a preacher going forth without any fixed or stated salary,

 neither any public collections at meetings, but just trusting in God to